WilliamMurray-research/3-knowledge_layer/README.md

 # Project‑Sync System
-*(PostgreSQL + Memgraph + SLM Integration)*
+(*Bash + curl, PostgreSQL + Memgraph + Local SLM Integration*)

 > **TL;DR** – A lightweight service that keeps a PostgreSQL table *and* a Memgraph graph in sync with every `README.md` you keep at the root of each project.
-It updates automatically on request, on CI runs, or right before shutdown, and it can ask GPT‑4 to extract tags & relationships from the README.
+It updates automatically on request, on CI runs, or right before shutdown, and it can ask a **locally hosted SLM** (Gemma‑4 e2B/e4B, Llama‑3B, etc.) to extract tags & relationships from the README.

 ---